pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/IntegrationGuide.md

 ### 2.3 Event Design

 Component implementors are free to define whatever events are needed for their project.
-Typically, Gnc components will emit an error event when requesting telemetry.
+Typically, Gnc components will emit an error event when the underlying hardware calls fail.

 In this example, the Imu component will define one event: